Facts about the animal kingdom of All wildlife

 The binturong (Arctictis binturong) is a mammal originating from Asia.
 Their appearance somewhat resembles a cross between a small bear and a cat, hence their common name: the bearcat.
 They are part of the suborder Feliformia, but are not part of either the cat (Felidae) or bear (Ursidae) families....

-Big cats are harder to observe than their domestic cousins, but this often makes our fascination with them all the stronger.
+Cheetahs, leopards and jaguars are all types of big cat, wild cousins of the domestic feline.
 They all come from the Felidae family, meaning they share certain traits and similarities.
-They are expert hunters, have excellent vision, can run at high speed and are extraordinary...
+They are expert hunters, have excellent vision, can run at high speed and are extraordinary stealthy.
+Their teeth and...

 Although we know there are many different breeds of domestic cat, we are often not as familiar with wild cat breeds.
 Some may be aware of the differences between a Bengal and Siberian tiger, but knowing the different types of lynx might not be as common knowledge.
 As with all big cats, lynxes are part...